Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/COVID19TrendPrediction/covid_spread_prediction_todo.md

 # TODO

+* here> dataset availble.

+* purposed my model
+    * clustering of time-series Data
+    * Time series clustering approaches.
-here> read about transfer learning
+* here> read about transfer learning
     * what is area of research of transfer learning
         * transfer learing for regression
         * embsemble transfer learning